 The purpose of the Medical Humanism Collection at the Darnall Medical Library at the Walter Reed National Military Medical Center is to foster empathy, improve bedside manner, decrease burnout, and raise awareness of healthcare bias.
+We do this by offering books with a variety of perspectives, in the hope that readers will be encouraged to consider variables beyond their worldview when interacting with patients and colleagues.
 The collection is comprised of popular fiction and nonfiction books, with the majority focused on healthcare topics.

 Marchalik D, Rodriguez A, Namath A, Krasnow R, Obara S, Padmore J, Groninger H. The impact of non-medical reading on clinician burnout: a national survey of palliative care providers.
 Ann Palliat Med.
 2019 Sep;8(4):428-435. doi: 10.21037/apm.2019.05.02.
 Epub 2019 Jul 8.